ForgeRock/forgeops/monitoring/README.md

 # How Grafana works

 The Grafana Helm chart is deployed as part of the kube-prometheus chart.

-* Grafana dashboard files are configured in the Grafana Helm chart as follows:
-    * **grafana-dashboards.yaml** - GKE cluster monitoring dashboards.
-    * **grafana-dashboards-am.yaml** - Forgerock AM dashboard.
-    * **grafana-dashboards-ds.yaml** - Forgerock DS dashboard.
-    * **grafana-dashboards-idm.yaml** - Forgerock IDM dashboard.
-    * **grafana-dashboards-ig.yaml** - Forgerock IG dashboard.

-These yaml files are defined as a Helm template object which is then included in a configmap (dashboards-configmap-yaml).

-The Grafana watcher picks up any new configuration and updates the dashboards automatically.

-No restarting of Grafana required.
+This comes prepackaged with ServiceMonitors and
+dashboards that monitor various aspects of the GKE cluster including the cluster node resources and Kubernetes objects.

+Dashboards for ForgeRock products are imported into Grafana after Grafana has been deployed.

 <br />